 Santa Cruz is a place where ideas incubate, collide, and ignite.
 It is this pulsing of the ideas, creativity, and diversity of Santa Cruz County that forms the heart of TEDxSantaCruz.
-Join us our fourth all-day live event TEDxSantaCruz 2015 RADICAL COLLABORATION Friday, April 24, 2015, from 9 a.m. to 4:30 p.m. at the Rio Theatre, 1205 Soquel Ave., Santa Cruz.
+Our fourth all-day live event TEDxSantaCruz 2015 RADICAL COLLABORATION was a rousing success that happened Friday, April 24, 2015, to a sold-out and filled to the brim Rio Theatre.

-We’ve selected 23 speakers who will explore Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.
-We pleased to share with you the day’s schedule.
+Please check back in a few weeks to see the videos of our 23 speakers and performers who explored Radical Collaboration from nearly every angle, from civic engagement to climate change, from space exploration to self-exploration.
+The following was the day’s schedule.

 9:30 Session I: GETTING THERE

 Matt Beaudreau - It’s About To Get Uncomfortable: Education in America